immutaverse/rp2350-mkt-signer/ReadMe.md

 ## How It Works:

 * Our proprietary Docker images contain the necessary SDK, signing tools, and validation logic.
-* The signing process runs entirely within your CI/CD pipeline and never exposes private keys to external systems or our cloud.
+* The signing process runs entirely within your CI/CD pipeline and never expose private keys to external systems or our cloud.
 * After signing, the container and its memory space are completely destroyed, ensuring no residual exposure of sensitive information.

 This approach eliminates the complexity of firmware signing while keeping it safe, efficient, and fully controlled by you.name: 'rp2350-firmware-signer'